With WWDC 2021 dates confirmed and iOS 15 rumors picking up, we can start to answer questions about the iOS 15 release for iPhone.

 Apple will likely confirm an iOS 15 beta during the keynote.

-Apple’s beta programs will give developers, and anyone willing to try pre-release software, a chance to test out iOS 15’s new features ahead of the official release.
+Apple’s beta programs give developers, and anyone willing to try pre-release software, a chance to test out iOS 15’s new features ahead of the official release.
 The iOS 15 beta will also help the company weed out bugs and performance issues in advance.

 We expect the iOS 15 beta to start sometime after the conclusion of the keynote on June 7th, probably around 1PM Pacific.